zanmhd94/Clinical-Team-Performance/README.md

 Improving response times and balancing workloads will ensure efficient patient care.
 Adopting predictive capacity planning, real-time monitoring, and knowledge-sharing practices will position the clinical team for sustained high performance, even during periods of fluctuating demand.

 Key takeaways:
-- Standardizing response efficiency across teams is crucial.
+- Standardising response efficiency across teams is crucial.
-- Redistribution of cases can minimize delays.
+- Redistribution of cases can minimise delays.
 - Predictive staffing strategies will prepare the team for high-demand periods.

-This summary provides actionable insights and strategies to optimize clinical team performance, ensuring timely and consistent patient responses.
+This summary provides actionable insights and strategies to optimise clinical team performance, ensuring timely and consistent patient responses.